klippa-app/nativescript-http/README.md

 ```

 From now on you can make requests using Angular's HttpClient service like explained [here](https://docs.nativescript.org/angular/ng-framework-modules/http).

+Be aware that this plugin tries to parse your image in the background so you won't have to do this in javascript (like HTTP core).
+This value is not reachable from the Angular HTTP client, only through response.content.toImage(), so I would advice to use the HTTP client directly (so without the Angular HTTP client) if you are going to download images and display them directly.

 ## Form data
 You can create form data requests like this: